michaelshimeles/ordconnect/README.md

 If you encounter any issues or have suggestions for improvement, please open an issue on the GitHub repository.

 ## Credits
-OrdConnect is developed and maintained by Your Name.
+OrdConnect is developed and maintained by Michael Shimeles.

 ## Acknowledgments
 Special thanks to the developers of the btckit library for their contributions and support.